-- COMPLEX REGIONAL PAIN SYNDROME – CRPS is a painful condition that causes severe swelling and changs in skin color, temperature and texture that varies in severity.
+- COMPLEX REGIONAL DISCOMFORT SYNDROME – CRPS is a condition that causes severe swelling and changes in skin color, temperature, and texture that varies in severity.

-- POSTHERPETIC NEURALGIA – PHN is a condition where pain arises following the healing of an outbreak of rashes or blisters from the complications of the shingles virus.
+- POSTHERPETIC NEURALGIA – PHN is a condition where discomfort arises following the healing of an outbreak of rashes or blisters from the complications of the shingles virus.

-- CHEMOTHERAPY INDUCED NEUROPATHY – CIPN is caused from the drugs and chemotherapy to treat cancer which damages the peripheral nerves in the process.
+- CHEMOTHERAPY INDUCED NEUROPATHY – CIPN is caused by the drugs and chemotherapy to treat cancer which damages the peripheral nerves in the process.

-- BRACHIAL PLEXUS NEUROPATHY – BPN is a condition that produces pain, decreases movement and decreases sensation in the shoulder and arms.
+- BRACHIAL PLEXUS NEUROPATHY – BPN is a condition that produces discomfort, decreases movement, and decreases sensation in the shoulder and arms.

 FUNCTIONAL HEALTH APPROACH

-For severe pain, we are having amazing success with the revolutionary Electroanalgesia Therapy.
+For severe discomfort, we are having amazing success with the revolutionary Electroanalgesia Therapy.

-We want to ensure that, if you are a candidate for our severe nerve pain program, you have the highest probability for treatment success.
+We want to ensure that, if you are a candidate for our treatment program, you have the highest probability for treatment success.
 As such, we follow a strict 2-step patient qualification process.
 In Step 1, we will conduct a thorough history followed by a comprehensive peripheral neuro exam to determine if you have a condition we can treat.
-We want to ensure that your body will respond to the pain treatment through the breakthrough technology.
+We want to ensure that your body will respond to the treatment through breakthrough technology.

 At this point, you’ll graduate to Step 2 in the patient qualification process where we’ll perform a qualification treatment that normally will show some improvement right away.
-Then, after a full, our patients normally experience a dramatic improvement in pain reduction and a return to living their daily lives.
+Then, after a full, our patients normally experience a dramatic improvement in discomfort and a return to living their daily lives.

 HOW ELECTROANALGESIA THERAPY WORKS

-Similar in concept to the TENS unit in delivering stimulation, Electroanalgesic treatments also use high electrical energy, 8,300 to 10,000 pulses per second (frequencies) and also high dosage of energy (as high as 100 Ma) to block pain.
-Due to lowered skin resistance, this electrical energy is delivered deeper into the patient’s tissue to block pain signals.
+Similar in concept to the TENS unit in delivering stimulation, Electroanalgesic treatments also use high electrical energy, 8,300 to 10,000 pulses per second (frequencies) and also high dosage of energy (as high as 100 Ma) to block discomfort.
+Due to lowered skin resistance, this electrical energy is delivered deeper into the patient’s tissue to block discomfort signals.